 I’ve broken this list down by approximate age ranges.
-My kids are 6 and 8.
+My kids were 6 and 8 when I first wrote this.
 The 6-year-old enjoys the games in both the 3-6 group as well as the 6-9 group.
 And the 8-year-old enjoys games from all of the groups.

-We’ve found that often the age range suggested on the game aren’t always accurate.
+We’ve found that often the age range suggested on the games aren’t always accurate.
 Use your best judgment.
 I hope you enjoy this list of the best board games.

 Best family board games for kids 3-6

 - Sum Swamp

 - Monopoly Junior

 - Spot it Jr